 7. I have considered with great care everything that is said in the application.
-Having done so, I am minded, in my discretion, to designate the UKHSA as a Core Participant in Module 1.
-I consider that the Applicant played, or may have played, a direct and significant role in relation to the UK's resilience and preparedness for the Covid-19 pandemic and that it has a significant interest in Module 1 of the Inquiry.
+Having done so, I have decided, in my discretion, to designate UKHSA as a Core Participant in Module 2.
+I consider that the Applicant played, or may have played, a direct and significant role in relation to the core political and administrative decision-making in response to the Covid-19 pandemic, that it has a significant interest in Module 2 of the Inquiry and that it may be subject to explicit or significant criticism.